openplans/WhoIsMyGov/README.txt

 Next, fix up some table ownership::

-$ psql -c "alter table geometry_columns owner to pvoter;" pvoter
+$ psql -c "alter table geometry_columns owner to whoismygov;" whoismygov
-$ psql -c "alter table spatial_ref_sys owner to pvoter;" pvoter
+$ psql -c "alter table spatial_ref_sys owner to whoismygov;" whoismygov

 Then to populate the data, first be sure you have activated your virtualenv if using one, then::

-$ paster setup-app --name=pvoter development.ini
+$ paster setup-app --name=whoismygov development.ini
 $ python manage.py version_control
 $ python manage.py upgrade